Showing posts with label SAT. Show all posts

 Introduction

-When creating an historical account, you have to start at the beginning to get it right.
-If you’re lucky some facts, times, and dates can be accurately reconstructed and pinpointed in documents, letters, transcripts and personal calendars.
+When creating a historical account, you have to start at the beginning to get it right.
+If you’re lucky, some facts, times, and dates can be accurately reconstructed and pinpointed in documents, letters, transcripts, and personal calendars.
 Some of the messy parts of bringing something new into the world will inevitably be buried and lost.
 The current owners of the Hoffman Process have recast, revised, and distorted the history.
 They need to create a compelling narrative to sell the Process.
-I do not rely on the Process for my livelihood which lifts that burden on telling the truth.
+I do not rely on the process for my livelihood, which lifts some of the constraints on telling the truth.

-I will argue that they are following in Hoffman’s own steps in creating the narrative of a distinguished psychotherapist appearing in a psychic event in order to resolve his botched karma, and create a plausible claim that a tailor from Oakland could be the source of a complete psychological treatment.
+I will argue that they are following Hoffman’s own steps in creating the narrative of a distinguished psychotherapist appearing in a psychic event to resolve his botched karma and making a plausible claim that a tailor from Oakland could be the source of complete psychological treatment.

-The original Fisher-Hoffman Psychic Therapy (FHPT) was created by Bob Hoffman between 1968 and 1973.
-Claudio Naranjo,the Chilean psychiatrist who introduced the “Enneagram” into the western psycho-spiritual conversation is the best known of the professionals who contributed to Hoffman’s Process, but there were many others.
+Bob Hoffman created the original Fischer-Hoffman Psychic Therapy (FHPT) between 1968 and 1973.
+Claudio Naranjo, the Chilean psychiatrist who introduced the “Enneagram” into Western psycho-spiritual conversation, is the best-known of the professionals who contributed to Hoffman’s Process, but there were many others.
 Hoffman sought input from many sources (who sometimes did not even know that he was talking to others about the same issue).
-But he always attributed the final product to his spirit guide, Dr. Fisher.
+But he always attributed the final product to his spirit guide, Dr. Fischer.

-The myth that the Process came full blown from a pure source, and neglecting people who did the difficult work of bringing something new into the world is false.
-In addition, fostering outrageous expectations creates false standards to evaluate personal experience, and makes it more difficult to use one’s own inspiration to gain self-knowledge and liberation.
+The myth that the Process came full-blown from a pure source and neglected people who did the difficult work of bringing something new into the world is false.
+In addition, fostering outrageous expectations creates false standards for evaluating personal experience and makes it more difficult to use one’s own inspiration to gain self-knowledge and liberation.
 In other words, it undermines what it sets out to do.

 No course of psychotherapy can produce real changes in people if it remains only theory.
 It changes.
 It reaches into areas that its creators cannot predict.
 If promises and expectations cannot be fulfilled, they have to be modified or eliminated.
 However, this evolution is distinct from marketing.
 Sadly, in our culture, promoting a brand name, writing persuasive copy, will prevail and in the process the contributions of many talented people are cut and lost.
 Their contributions were marginalized and their value neglected or attributed to others.